nanoc/nanoc.app/content/doc/guides/using-external-sources.md

 	  identifier :hr
 	end

-Data sources have an `#up` method, which can be overriden to perform actions to establish a connection with the remote data source.
+Data sources have an `#up` method, which can be overridden to perform actions to establish a connection with the remote data source.
 In this example, implement it so that it connects to the database:

 	#!ruby
 	class HRDataSource < ::Nanoc::DataSource